- Definition and rules applicable

-This Regulation provides the legal basis for an electronic information and communication system to be used for the information and communication process between the customs authorities involved in Single Authorisations and for information of the Commission, Member States and of the economic operators (in so far the data is of non confidential nature).
+This Regulation provides the legal basis for an electronic information and communication system to be used for the information and communication process between the customs authorities involved in Single Authorisations and for information of the Commission, Member States and the economic operators (in so far the data is of non confidential nature).

 It is expected that a wider use of Single Authorisations for simplified procedures will pave the way for the implementation of centralised clearance as a standard procedure under the modernised Customs Code.
 Centralised clearance will allow economic operators to centralise and integrate accounting, logistics and distribution functions with consequent savings in administrative and transaction costs, thus providing a genuine simplification.

 Comprehensive practical guidance on the implementation of Simplified procedures/Single Authorisation for Simplified Procedures is available in an eLearning course for customs officials and economic operators, available for download.
 The course covers the SP/SASP context and key concepts, the application and authorisation process and the operation and management of SP/SASP.

 To contact the customs authorities of Member States to which applications for a SP/SASP must be made, you may consult the relevant contact points.